JibAb96/Luxe-Hotel/README.md

 ### Typography

-- I chose Josefin Sans for the Luxe Hotel majority and Cormorant Garamond for specifc headings, both accessible through Google Fonts.
+- I chose Josefin Sans for the majority of the websites headings/text and Cormorant Garamond for  specifc headings, both accessible through Google Fonts.
 - These fonts were carefully selected for their readability and accessibility, especially to provide a comfortable experience for users with dyslexia or partial visual impairments.
 - The combination of elegance and legibility enhances the app’s sophistication and usability.